 When the boys were growing up we always put candy canes on the tree.
 I still like to put a few on there just for old times sake.

-The first Christmas carols are said to come from France, Germany, and Italy in the 13th century.
+The first Christmas carols are said to have come from France, Germany, and Italy in the 13th century.
 These carols were enthusiastically sung at community events and festivals.
 The modern practice of going door-to-door caroling likely has something to do with the root word for carol, “carole” or “carula” which both mean a circular dance.

-Mistletoe is a parasitic plant which absorbs nutrients from the branch of a live tree but since there isn’t much live greenery during this time of year, mistletoe with its white berries was happily included in their decorations.
+Mistletoe is a parasitic plant that absorbs nutrients from the branch of a live tree but since there isn’t much live greenery during this time of year, mistletoe with its white berries was happily included in their decorations.
 It was commonly hung at Christmas time and remained hung all year until it was replaced by a fresh piece the next Christmas.

 How mistletoe became associated with kissing is hard to discover.
 This Christmas tradition was first recorded in 16th century England.
 Mistletoe causes diarrhea and stomach pain when ingested yet it somehow is every romantics’ favorite piece of Christmas decoration.
 Hmmm….